 If fluorescent pink burned information into brains no one would be against gay marriage.

 Again, this is just your brain flipping out.
 People having nervous breakdowns revert back to infancy and start flinging their poop around.
 You're having 40 percent of a nervous breakdown, and reverting to preschool logic.
-"I'll take the most essential parts of my course and COLOR THEM IN!
-Yay!"

 It's understandable, but it's profoundly stupid.
 If you notice yourself lighting a textbook up like TRON fanfic, drop the highlighter.
 Instead, try writing out the key points of your reading material on a separate page you can study easily and anywhere.
 If that sounds like too much work, well done, you've just found out why people highlight instead.